MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 3. Run the task.

-4. Update the task to bundle and minify js file.
+4. Update the task to minify the JavaScript file.

 5. Write a task to bundle and minify an existing file js file.